 Who are Anaesthesia Associates (AAs)?

 Anaesthesia Associates are highly trained, skilled practitioners that work within an anaesthetic team under the direction and supervision of a Consultant Anaesthetist.
-All qualified AAs have successfully completed an Anaesthesia Associate Postgraduate Diploma (formerly Physicians’ Assistant (Anaesthesia) Postgraduate Diploma) and are encouraged to maintain their presence on the managed voluntary register held by the RCoA.
-Please note the RCoA and AAGBI position statements below.
+All qualified AAs have successfully completed an Anaesthesia Associate training programme and are encouraged to maintain their presence on the AA Managed Voluntary Register held by the RCoA.

 What do AAs do?

 AAs provide perioperative patient care in either a 1: 1 or 2:1 capacity depending on patient acuity.
 In a 2:1 model, one consultant anaesthetist supervises two AAs, or a trainee anaesthetist and an AA, providing anaesthetic care in two adjacent operating theatres.
-For patients with more complex needs, a 1:1 model may be employed where one AA works directly alongside a consultant anaesthetist to provide care for the patient (see the AA curriculum framework below).
+For patients with more complex needs, a 1:1 model may be employed where one AA works directly alongside a consultant anaesthetist to provide care for the patient.

 AAs may be utilised to reduce operating theatre downtime, leading to increased throughput on operating lists and improved theatre utilisation.
 Depending on local needs, AAs may play a role in preoperative assessment, provision of sedation, cardiac arrest teams, and offer a range of other perioperative and non-perioperative support consistent with their scope of practice at qualification.
 AAs may prove beneficial in supporting education for colleagues and students, and are often engaged in local research projects and audits.